-In-kind donations increase your gift – and your tax deduction – with one simple strategy to eliminate capital gains tax exposure and take a charitable deduction in the amount of the fair market value of shares
+In-kind donations such as stock contributions increase your gift – and your tax deduction – with one simple strategy to eliminate capital gains tax exposure and take a charitable deduction in the amount of the fair market value of shares

 Before donating financial securities to Turner Syndrome Foundation be sure to consult a financial or tax advisor.
 The instructions given below will help you avoid paying tax on the sale of appreciated shares of stock or bonds while still achieving a charitable contribution tax deduction.
 In order to avoid creating a taxable transaction, the person making the donation should not sell the security; rather she or he should transfer ownership of the security directly to Turner Syndrome Foundation.

 Interacting With TSF

 It is always wise to contact TSF about your plans before you take any action.
 In this way TSF can follow up on the transaction and make sure that everything goes as planned.
 A note to TSF indicating that a transaction is forthcoming would be appreciated.
 The note should include instructions, if desired, on how to allocate the gift, e.g. current funds, special appeal, etc.

 Stock Contributions Fillable Form Upon receipt of this information, your broker will be provided transfer instructions.